 - Faculty traveling abroad

-College faculty often travel abroad to attend conferences, conduct research, etc. If they will be travelling to a country that is a recruitment target, they could potentially host a meet-and-greet with prospective students.
+College faculty often travel abroad to attend conferences, conduct research, etc. If they will be traveling to a country that is a recruitment target, they could potentially host a meet-and-greet with prospective students.
 Feel out which faculty may be most receptive to this and make your request early.

 - Students studying abroad as “Student Ambassadors”